cagla-su/Linux-Gaming-Guide/Game Specific Guides/Metin2-Installation-And-Optimization-Guide.md

         - `Key:` **LC_ALL** | `Value:` **tr_TR.UTF-8**
         - After clicking `Save` from the top right of the window, you're ready to go!
 ## Installing Metin2
-Installing Metin2 is not hard.
+- Installing Metin2 is not hard.
 Simply log in and install Metin2.
-However, the installer will be stuck at 95%, 97% etc. and in this case, all you have to do is stop Gameforge Client from Lutris.
+- However, the installer will be stuck at `95%, 97%` etc. and in this case, all you have to do is stop Gameforge Client from Lutris.
 When you launch the client again, you are going to see that the game is installed successfully.
-Also, once you launch the game and shut it down, you will see that your game account is stuck at `in-game` sign due to the bug.
+- Also, once you launch the game and shut it down, you will see that your game account is stuck at `in-game` sign due to the bug.
 You can ignore it.
 ## Optimize Metin2
 - **Step 1:** You might prefer using **wine-ge** build that is preinstalled with the client.
 However, if you want to get better performance specifically on Metin2, I suggest you install the **latest stable custom WINE build** [from the link](https://github.com/Kron4ek/Wine-Builds/releases) and extract the folder to `~/.local/share/lutris/runners/wine/`.
     - If you are using Lutris from Flatpak, the location is `~/.var/app/net.lutris.Lutris/runners/wine`.
 - **Step 2:** Open your file manager and follow the directory:
 `~/Games/gameforge-client/drive_c/your-games-location/metin2/en-GB(or another code for your server)/bgm`
-    - After reaching `bgm` folder, delete everything in the folder permanently, don't delete the folder itself, only delete the files inside.
-You just deleted the music files that run in the background while playing which are **CPU-intensive** and might reduce performance.
+    - After reaching `bgm` folder, delete everything in the folder permanently without deleting the folder.
+This will help with performance as the music files that run in the background while playing are **CPU-intensive** and might reduce performance.
-    - Now go back to `en-GB` folder.
-Then, delete `logo1.avi` and `logo2.avi`.
+    - Now go back to `en-GB` folder and delete `logo1.avi` and `logo2.avi`.
     - Open `config.exe` once and click `OK`, this will create `metin2.cfg`.
 Now open `metin2.cfg` via a text editor.
     - `Width` **:** `1280`
     - `Height` **:** `720`